TID-Lab/downstream/README.md

 ## Documentation

-Our detailed [API documentation](/docs/API.md) is available in the `docs/` folder.
+Our detailed [API documentation](/docs/) is available in the `docs/` folder.

 ## Contributing

 We welcome outside contributions!
-See [CONTRIBUTING.md](/CONTRIBUTING.md) for details.
+See our [Contributing Guidelines](/CONTRIBUTING.md) for details.

 ## License